-Gas grills, or
+- Gas grills, or

 Accidents happen.
 If you were injured as a result of someone else’s negligence, you may be entitled to compensation for your losses.
 Below is a brief explanation of damages.
 Damages are a type of monetary award that is determined by a court of law to help compensate an aggrieved individual for any losses or injuries sustained as a result of someone’s negligence.

 Economic damages are intended to compensate a plaintiff for losses that a dollar amount can readily be attached to.
-Economic damages are calculated by determining the amount of out of pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.
+Economic damages are calculated by determining the amount of out-of-pocket losses an aggrieved individual has or will expect to incur as a result of their injuries.

 A few examples of economic losses include:

-Loss of Earning Capacity
+- Loss of Earning Capacity

-Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out of pocket losses.
+Non-economic damages are essentially intended to cover losses that are thought of as subjective and will not necessarily cover out-of-pocket losses.
 Non-economic damages may include compensation for:

-Pain And Suffering
+- Pain and Suffering

-Loss Of Enjoyment Of Life
+- Loss of Enjoyment of Life

-Punitive Damages The third type of damages a California court may award are known as punitive damages.
+The third type of damages a California court may award are known as punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
-Punitive damages are relatively rare and in fact were only incorporated in 5% of all verdicts.
+Punitive damages are relatively rare and in fact were only incorporated in 5 percent of all verdicts.